anindyamitra15/ReactNativeVTProject/README.md

 This is our chat application project for the vocational training under Ardent.

-For the backend section, credit goes to Ayush for his [backend repository](https://github.com/singhayushh/chatserver-backend)

 ## Members
 - Anindya Kanti Mitra @anindyamitra15
 - Aryan Shaw @Aryanshaw